fac25/week4-server-side-app-Abby-Patrick-Paz-Yassien/README.md

 The main page would be a collection of all the check-in questions - from the logged-in user.

-Find our page hosted on https://check-in-questions.herokuapp.com/
+Find our page hosted here [on heroku](https://check-in-questions.herokuapp.com/)

 ## Project Scope